 Raymond Chandler Covers by Tom Adams

-Tom Adams is one of the most accomplished cover artists of the past 50 years.
+Tom Adams was one of the most accomplished cover artists of the latter half of the 20th century.
 He’s better known for his long-running series of Agatha Christie book covers, but my favourites are the ones he did for the works of Raymond Chandler.
 These were the 1971 series of paperbacks from Ballantine Books.
 If Vintage Books (the current Chandler publisher) were to re-release these as oversized trade paperbacks, I’d buy the whole set.

 The covers are so striking, you can momentarily forget that they wrap some pretty good books.
 Chandler is one of my favourite authors.